China launches ambitious attempt to land rover on Mars

 Instead, Cheng of the Heritage Foundation said China is in a “slow race” with Japan and India to establish itself as Asia’s space power.

 Ghosal reported from New Delhi.
-Follow him and McNeil on Twitter: @aniruddhg1 and @stmcneil
+Follow him and McNeil on Twitter: @aniruddhg1 and @stmcneil.
+Associated Press researcher Chen Si in Shanghai and researcher Yu Bing and producer Olivia Zhang in Beijing contributed to this report.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.